 Abuja, the capital city of Nigeria since 1991, is one of the few properly planned capital cities in Africa.
 With its beautiful modern parks, architectural designs, and monumental buildings, Abuja is indeed a worthy capital city of Nigeria.
 Abuja has been aptly tagged the “centre of unity” due to its physical central position in the country and lack of ethnic and religious differences.

 The city has an estimated population 6 million people, making it Nigeria’s 4th largest city.
-It is bordered to the North by Kaduna State, to the South-East by Nasarrawa State, to the South-West by Kogi State and to the West by Niger State.
+Bordered to the North by Kaduna State, to the South-East by Nasarrawa State, to the South-West by Kogi State and to the West by Niger State.

-In all of Africa, Abuja is the only purpose built city.
+In all of Africa, Abuja is the only purpose-built city.
 The territory was intentionally carved out to become the capital of Nigeria in 1991.
 As a result, the city has the most extensive road network in the country, making every area of the city easily accessible from another.
 It also has a seamless transport system to boot.
 Abuja is divided into various sections which are all earmarked to serve specific purposes.
-For example, the Central Business District (home to various offices and agencies) or Asokoro (where majority of expats and diplomatic staff are housed).
+For example, the Central Business District (home to various offices and agencies) or Asokoro (where a majority of experts and diplomatic staff are housed).

 3. How to get to Abuja